HybridScale/Entanglement-Cooling-Algorithm/README.md

 The Entaglement cooling algorithm supports three execution modes depending on the available hardware resources:

-- **CPU:** Computes one Monte Carlo simulation using all available cores and processors of the shared memory system.
-If the code is started with MPI (mpirun), the number of started Monte Carlo simulations will be equal to the number of MPI ranks.
+- ** CPU:** Computes a Monte Carlo simulation using all available cores and processors of the shared memory system.
+If the code is started with MPI (mpirun), the number of Monte Carlo simulations started is equal to the number of MPI ranks.

-- **GPU:** Computes one Monte Carlo simulation on a GPU.
-If the code is started with MPI (mpirun), the number of started Monte Carlo simulation will be equal to the number of MPI ranks.
-Multiple MPI ranks can associated with the same GPU.
+- **GPU:** Calculates a Monte Carlo simulation on a GPU.
+If the code is started with MPI (mpirun), the number of Monte Carlo simulations started is equal to the number of MPI ranks.
+Several MPI ranks can be connected to the same GPU.

-- **batchedGEMM:** Computes a number of Monte Carlo simulations on a GPU.
-Monte Carlo simulations are packed in batches and executed on one GPU.
-If the code is started with MPI (mpirun), the number of Monte Carlo simulations is equal to product of the MPI ranks and the batch size.
+- **batchedGEMM:** Calculates a number of Monte Carlo simulations on a GPU.
+The Monte Carlo simulations are batched and run on a GPU.
+When the code is started with MPI (mpirun), the number of Monte Carlo simulations is equal to the product of the MPI ranks and the batch size.

 ## Quick start